ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S1-kubernetes-01-installing-on-ec2-instance/README.md

 sudo nerdctl --namespace k8s.io ps -a
 ```

 - Get the services available.
-Since we haven't created any services yet, we should see only Kubernetes service.
+Since we haven't created any services yet, we should see only the Kubernetes service.

 ```bash
 kubectl get services
 ```
 ## Part 3 - Adding the Worker Nodes to the Cluster

 - Show the list of nodes.
-Since we haven't added worker nodes to the cluster, we should see only master node itself on the list.
+Since we haven't added worker nodes to the cluster, we should see only the master node itself on the list.

 ```bash
 kubectl get nodes